 Customers can shop online at any time of day, and they expect us to be there to answer questions and fix errors that pop up.
 Mobile apps are really useful for this because you can reply on the go and get updates about everything that’s going on.
 Some issues, like changing shipping prices, aren’t possible to take care of on the phone, but most of the basics are.

-Last week, for example, I used the MailChimp Snap app to send a campaign.
-Snap is truly the simplest way to use MailChimp.
+Last week, for example, I used the Mailchimp Snap app to send a campaign.
 Just choose a photo and write some copy and you’re basically done.
 We’d just set up a new collection of gifts under $30, so I grabbed all those items, arranged them on a desk (inspired by my pal JTrav), and snapped.

 All this connectedness will be changing for me soon, though.
 If you subscribe to Freddie and Co.’s newsletter, you’ve heard the news that Freddie and Co. will soon close its doors.
 Our last day open for business is Dec.
 31. What’s in Store, on the other hand, is sticking around!
 We’re transitioning from telling my stories about Freddie and Co. to telling the stories of other e-commerce business owners and their experiences.
 Melissa and I will be traveling and interviewing shop owners to ask them about what their life is like running a business online.
 We’ll be digging in deep to hear the real stories: screw-ups, surprises, unexpected hurdles, unexpected successes, and more.